Entire Four-Graviton EFT from the Duality Between Color and Kinematics: The Universal -Copy at Four Points

 In the LEGO framework of Ref.~\cite{Carrasco:2025pmi}, it is natural to distinguish between building blocks that modify little-group weight, called spinor-blocks, and building blocks that only modify mass dimension, called scalar-blocks.
-When we refer to $N$-copy in the LEGO sense we are discussing the number of distinct gauge-invariant blocks of non-trivial little-group weight.
+When we refer to $N$-copy in the LEGO sense we are discussing the number of distinct gauge-invariant blocks of nontrivial little-group weight.

-This means, for example, in the LEGO sense we may refer to vector theories like Yang-Mills and Born-Infeld as single-copies, tensor theories like Einstein-Hilbert gravity as a double-copy, and scalar theories like the Bi-Adjoint Scalar theory, the Nonlinear-Sigma Model, and the Special Galleon as zero-copies.
-This is distinct from the typical antisymmetric adjoint description that might either recognize all of them as double-copies, or refer to only the theories that have non-trivial kinematic weights (independent of little-group weight) in both copies as double-copies which would classify: the Bi-Adjoint Scalar as a zero-copy, NLSM and YM as single copies, and Special Galleon, Born-Infeld, and Einstein-Hilbert gravity as double-copies.
+This means, for example, in the LEGO sense we may refer to vector theories like Yang-Mills and Born-Infeld as single-copies, tensor theories like Einstein-Hilbert gravity as a double-copy, and scalar theories like the biadjoint scalar theory, the nonlinear-sigma Model, and the special Galleon as zero-copies.
+This is distinct from the typical antisymmetric adjoint description that might either recognize all of them as double-copies, or refer to only the theories that have nontrivial kinematic weights (independent of little-group weight) in both copies as double-copies which would classify: the biadjoint scalar as a zero-copy, NLSM and YM as single copies, and special Galleon, Born-Infeld, and Einstein-Hilbert gravity as double-copies.

-Indeed, especially in the context of $Z$-theory, the term triple copy has already been used in the literature (cf.~for example ref.~\cite{Azevedo:2018dgo}) where one of the copies invariably consists entirely of scalars, and only two of the copies contain non-trivial little-group weight.
+Indeed, especially in the context of $Z$-theory, the term triple copy has already been used in the literature (cf.~for example ref.~\cite{Azevedo:2018dgo}) where one of the copies invariably consists entirely of scalars, and only two of the copies contain nontrivial little-group weight.
 As we discuss in \cref{sec:grav_reps}, this has a distinct structure from the LEGO triple-copy, in that it can be represented in terms of a product of two gauge theory weights where one weight has taken on arbitrarily high mass-dimension.

-\subsubsection{What necessitates the $N$-copy for max Spin-2}
+\subsubsection{What necessitates the $N$-copy for max spin-2}

-The $N$-copy is only used where each copy has non-trivial little group weight (spin) for at least one particle.
+The $N$-copy is only used where each copy has nontrivial little-group weight (spin) for at least one particle.
 While we compose to build blocks of higher spin, such composed blocks are not considered primary.
 As we will show at four-points it is possible to have a gravitational four-point amplitude that requires three copies of (Vector $\oplus$ Scalar) intertwined.
 There are valid linearly diffeomorphic amplitudes at four-points that contain terms like,